genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/02_tables/index.md

 [Introduction](/database/fields-tables-views/tables/)  | [Basics](/database/fields-tables-views/tables/tables-basics/) |  [Advanced](/database/fields-tables-views/tables/tables-advanced/) | [Examples](/database/fields-tables-views/tables/tables-examples/) | [Generating DAOs](/database/fields-tables-views/genesisDao/)

 Tables are data structures that organise data into rows and columns.
 Generally, the rows consists of records while the columns consist of fields.
-It is useful for grouping fields into users, trades or even types of cars (you never know).
+They are useful for grouping fields into users, trades or even types of cars (you never know).

 Tables are defined in the file _application-name_**-tables-dictionary.kts**.